truthixify/inkfundme-tutorial/TUTORIAL.md

 Key dependencies:
 - `@polkadot-api/descriptors` - Generated contract descriptors
 - `@polkadot-api/sdk-ink` - ink! contract SDK
-- `@reactive-dot/react` - ReactiveDOT React integration
+- `@reactive-dot/react` - Integrating PAPI into a React application
 - `polkadot-api` - Core Polkadot API

 ### 2. Generate Contract Descriptors

-This is where the magic happens - we generate TypeScript bindings from our compiled contracts:
+This is where the magic happens, we generate TypeScript bindings from our compiled contracts:

 ```bash
 # Add the Passet Hub testnet